pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

         <h4>REMEMBER</h4>

 -  When selecting subsets of data, square brackets ``[]`` are used.
--  Inside these brackets, you can use a single column/row label, a list of column/row labels, a slice of labels, a conditional expression or a colon.
+-  Inside these square brackets, you can use a single column/row label, a list of column/row labels, a slice of labels, a conditional expression or a colon.
 -  Select specific rows and/or columns using ``loc`` when using the row